Balanrin/First_repo/README.md

 # First_repo
-Convert a number to binary
+Convert a number to binary.
+Beginner work.
+Main goal : discover Github and make a basic contribution.